 You can maintain the locale texts either in XML or Excel and easily convert between these (and other) formats.
 The development team can mark some entries as “to be reviewed” and merge, compare the results from the translator into their source files.

-We encourage you to take a look into the project with its examples and to tell us your opinion about it.
+We encourage you to take a look into the project with its examples.